CS107-off-piste/cs107-FinalProject/README.md

 $ ./config.sh --library #build OffPiste library and run tests
 ```

 The resultant library and header files can be found in `OffPiste/install/`.
+Compilation of the library requires `cmake`, which you might need to install if it is not already on your system.

 ### Running Tests